Original Review date: August 2015. Tested with Garmin Run HR Strap and 3.20-5.10 firmware (updated Aug 2017)

 Firmware updates are frequent, each addressing past performance or functional issues or new features.
 Unfortunately these updates have been known to break existing features from time to time.
 On the up side the firmware updates don’t clear the watch history.

 The turnaround of the fēnix 3 performance has been pretty impressive.
 In our first August 2015 based review on pre-3.60 firmware we pretty much wrote it off as a trail running watch.
-Though still certainly not the most accurate or reliable, especially on UltraTrac, it’s compelling feature set at least make it a credible trail watch offering for NZ conditions.
+Though still certainly not the most accurate (not even close) or reliable, especially on UltraTrac, it’s compelling feature set at least make it a credible trail watch offering for NZ conditions.
 Though serious trail racers and ultra types still may want to look elsewhere.